ResponsiveMenu/Responsive-Menu/readme.txt

 = 3.0.16 (21st October 2016) =
 * **Requires PHP 5.4**
+* Added functionality for admin to remember last saved tab
 * Improved local scope of self = this variable in JavaScript
 * Improved slide across animation option (Pro only)